 3. Know your mortgage types

 Choosing your mortgage type is an important part of the process.
-Options include:
+You have options!

-Fixed-rate loans mean just that: Your mortgage rate will be fixed for the life of your loan.
+Fixed-rate mortgages mean just that: Your mortgage rate will be fixed for the life of your loan.
 These loan types make budgeting easier, because your rate simply won't change.

 4. Choose a great mortgage lender